|Prep Time: 20 minutes||Cook time: 50 minutes||Serves: 4|

 - 1 tsp corn starch

-- Preheat oven to 350.
-Boil a pot of water for your rice (or put it in your rice maker).
+- Boil a pot of water for your rice (or put it in your rice maker).

 - Cube the tofu into pieces roughly half-an-inch square, place in a baking pan on a sheet of parchment paper or foil, and then sprinkle with the salt, pepper, and garlic.
 Cook the tofu for about twenty minutes.
 (Some people might want to cook for as long as thirty minutes for crispier tofu.
 If you opt for crispy, keep an eye on it!
 Tofu without oil on it goes from crispy to charred very quickly.)